 Provide details of any moderate, severe or non-recovery procedures.
 Can lower severity procedures be used?
-(250 words maximum)

-Does your proposal involve the use of animals or animal tissue outside the UK?
+Provide details of when procedures were last reviewed by the Animal Welfare and Ethical Review Board (AWERB), Institutional Animal Care and Use Committee (IACUC) or equivalent.
+State the year.

+Does your proposal include procedures to be carried out on animals in the UK which need a Home Office licence?
+The organisation must ensure that research involving the use of animals complies at all times with UK laws and regulations.
+Is there a current Home Office Personal Project Licence (PPL) that authorises the proposed procedures to be carried out in the UK?
+Provide the name of the licence holder.
+Detail your plans and timelines for getting the appropriate licence.
+(200 words maximum) Does your proposal involve the use of animals or animal tissue outside the UK?
 Confirm that the proposed animal work outside of the UK will comply with the principles of UK law.
 Animal research conducted outside the UK must, as a minimum standard, be carried out in accordance with the principles of UK law and regulation.
-Law and regulatory standards often vary from country to country.
+(100 words) Law and regulatory standards often vary from country to country.
 If experiments are to be carried out on animals outside the UK, the experiments proposed must be performed to standards which follow the principles of UK legislation.
 Furthermore, the housing and care of animals must similarly follow the standards and principles of UK legislation.
 For studies using non-human primates, cats, dogs or equines, this is assessed during NC3Rs review.
 For studies involving other species, applicants should complete and upload the checklists listed on the NC3Rs website.
 Read the information on choosing contractors.

-If your study does not involve non-human primates, cats, dogs or equines, complete and upload the checklists listed on the NC3Rs website, as appropriate.
-Upload any checklists as a single PDF.
-Read the information on choosing contractors.
+If your study involves the use of the following species outside of the UK, complete and upload the checklists listed on the NC3Rs website, as appropriate.
+Rodents